Q. What is LASIK?

 A. LASIK is an acronym for LaSer In-situ Keratomileusis, which refers to the use of the excimer laser to reshape the cornea to correct a wide range of nearsightedness, farsightedness and astigmatism.

 Q. How long has LASIK been performed?

 A. LASIK has been performed internationally for over 20 years.
-It was first performed in the U.S. in clinical trials in 1989.
+It was first performed in the United States in clinical trials in 1989.
 However, ophthalmologists have been reshaping the cornea for over 50 years and using the excimer laser since the 1980’s.

 Q. How much does LASIK cost?

 A. Generally, the procedure costs about $3,900.00.
 This fee includes the screening consultation and examination, the surgery and all follow-up visits for one year.
 Payment-in-full is due prior to surgery and can be paid by cash, check or credit card.
-Financing plans are also available.
-You may apply quickly and securely via the web at http://www.carecredit.com or by calling (800) 365-8295.
+Financing plans are also available, and you may apply quickly and securely via the web at http://www.carecredit.com or by calling (800) 365-8295.